precice/precice.github.io/pages/docs/installation/installation-packages.md

 ## Ubuntu

 You can download version-specific Ubuntu (Debian) packages from each [GitHub release](https://github.com/precice/precice/releases/latest).
-To install, simply open it in your software center.
+To install, open it in your software center.

 Alternatively, download & install it from the command line.
 For **Ubuntu 22.04 (jammy)**: